 Recycled Plastic Thread

 We’re quite literally drowning in an ocean of plastic.
 Not only is the ocean filled with visible plastics like water and soda bottles, but microplastics actually make up the largest percentage of waste in our oceans.
 Microplastics can come from synthetic clothing, like polyester, that come off in the washing machine, and make their way into our waterways.
 These microplastics end up climbing the food chain, and concentrate in larger fish, which we in return eat.
-How’s that for a disgusting closed-loop cycle?
+How’s that for a disgusting closed loop cycle?
 Removing existing plastic from the environment, and turning it into a long lasting, high quality product, is a top priority at Alta Andina.
-We’re thrilled to be working with a blend of recycled plastic thread (PET or polyurethane tetrate) and upcycled cotton to make our pouches.
+We blend recycled plastic thread (PET a.k.a. polyurethane tetrate) and upcycled cotton to make our pouches.
 The result is a soft canvas like feel, that’s durable and sustainable.
 Our pouches feature a bronze YKK zipper, and our vegetable tanned leather accents.

 Cotton is one of the most widely used materials in the world.
-Due to the substantial amount of water used to grow cotton, it is a commodity we cannot afford to keep using at the current rate of consumption.
-Fast fashion retailers throw out a large majority of their unsold product lines, which amounts to completely wasting all the water that went into growing the cotton that produced the discarded clothes.
+Due to the substantial amount of water needed to grow cotton, it is a commodity we cannot afford to keep using at the current rate of consumption.
+Fast fashion retailers throw out a large majority of their unsold product, completely wasting all the water that went into growing the cotton in the discarded clothes.
 Small pieces of cotton that are too small for individual garments can be swept off factory floors, and repurposed into cotton thread.
 We use that thread to weave with recycled plastic, creating our canvas like material.
-By using this otherwise discarded cotton, we help reduce demand for new cotton, while helping get the most out of each drop of water used to grow cotton.
+By using this otherwise discarded cotton, we help reduce demand for new cotton, which in turn saves water.

 Hardware can make or break a product.
 High-quality hardware stands the test of time and is enjoyable to use.
-We utilize bronze clips, brass key rings for our keychains, we and a touch of rustic beauty, and ensure our products last a lifetime.
-Our brass snaps, and copper rivets.
-Each rivett is hammered in by hand, and therefore each one will flatten a bit differently.
+By utilizing solid bronze clips and solid brass key rings for our keychains, we and a touch of rustic beauty, and ensure our products last a lifetime.
+Our brass snaps, and copper rivets set our valet trays apart.
+Each rivet is hammered by hand, and therefore each one will flatten a bit differently.
 You may notice the slight variation rivet to rivet.
-To us, those little imperfections are what make the product perfect.
+To us, those little imperfections make the product perfect.

 Sugar Cane Paper Journals